Table of Contents

 - 12. Overly salty treats or high-sodium meals

 - 13. Dehydration

 - Do's and Don't for a Dog Drinking a Lot of Water.

 If you notice your dog drinking a lot of water, several reasons may cause this.

 Approximate estimates of how much water a dog should drink without water intoxication, health maintenance, or need for exercise have been reported by National Research Council (1).

-However, currently, there is no consensus on what optimal water intake for dogs would be (2).
+However, currently, there is no consensus on what the optimal water intake for dogs would be (2).

-It is generally recommended for healthy dogs to drink between 1/2 to 1 ounce of water per pound of body weight.
+It is generally recommended for a healthy dog's water intake is around 1/2 to 1 ounce of water per pound of body weight.

 For athletes and working dogs, particularly those in colder environments, other than providing fresh drinking water, studies show that nutrient/supplement enhanced water benefits them even more (11, 12).